 As pendulums do

 Today I feel a bit different.
 I’m nowhere.
 As expected, I feel a bit befuddled.
-I nostalgically see the village I came from and its homey appeal, but I keep yanking the cords that try to draw my back in.
+I nostalgically see the village I came from and its homey appeal, but I keep yanking the cords that try to draw me back in.
 I find the easy comfort has a strong pull.
 But I can’t honestly walk back into that.
 Yeah, it’s familiar.
-It’s also a little like making your bed and sitting down at your parents table again.
+It’s also a little like making your bed and sitting down at your parents’ table again.
 I’ve been there and done that, and now I am so much more.
 I also didn’t lose my Christianity as some suggest.
 I walked away.
-I have more to say about that, but I’ll continue it on Wednesday.
-See ya then.

 - Wandering Corpse of Humanity’s Soul (ofbeinghumane.wordpress.com)

 - Do you belong to the one and only true Church? (regenerationandrepentance.wordpress.com)

 - Carl Jung on Psychology’s view of “Metaphysics” and of a “Universal Mind.” (carljungdepthpsychology.blogspot.com)

 - Not All Who Wander Are Lost . . . (meanderedwanderings.wordpress.com)

 […] Check out a similar writing: Wandering and Lost Souls […]

 […] Wandering and Lost Souls […]